Teach English in Kathmandu

 Call the Himalayas your second home and become so much more than a tourist.
-Immerse yourself in local village life as a volunteer English teacher in the beautiful Kathmandu Valley, living with a family as part of a close community.
+Immerse yourself in local life as a volunteer English teacher in vibrant Kathmandu, living with a family as part of a close community.

 Accommodation and Food

-On arrival, you will be welcomed with a comfortable stay in a central Kathmandu hotel along with the other volunteers.
+On arrival, you will be welcomed with a comfortable stay in a central Kathmandu hotel.
 This will be your home throughout your orientation and includes all meals.

 - Get involved in local schools and bring enthusiasm and a love of English to the local children

-- Experience full immersion in the Nepali culture as you are welcomed into a family and the local community.
-Enjoy family weddings and community festivals that may come your way.
+- Experience full immersion in the Nepali culture as you are welcomed into a family and the local community

 Whyshould I do this?

-Whilst the schools already teach English as part of the curriculum, the children truly benefit from having a native English speaker in the classroom.
+Although schools in Nepal already teach English as part of the curriculum, the children truly benefit from having a native English speaker in the classroom.
 Someone who can help with pronunciation is essential and volunteers can really help the children to start using their imagination with English.

 We’ve worked with the same schools and families for many years.
 They have been carefully selected and are used to working with our volunteers.
 This means that the schools can make the best use of you straight away so that you can start contributing to school life.